spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

 {% endinfo_block %}

-**Promotional product discount**

-#### PROMOTIONAL PRODUCT
+**PROMOTIONAL PRODUCT**

-The **PROMOTONAL PRODUCT** discount type lets you discount specific products at a fixed quantity when the discount conditions are met.
+<br>The **PROMOTONAL PRODUCT** discount type lets you discount specific products at a fixed quantity when the discount conditions are met.
 A common use case is a "buy x, get y" discount, where a customer gets an item for free when they buy a certain product or spend a certain amount.

 The following table describes attributes you enter if for **DISCOUNT APPICATION TYPE**, you select **PROMOTIONAL PRODUCT**: